Entering the European market for dried tropical fruit

 Another activity performed by these parties is the supply of private labels for European retail chains.
 For most developing country suppliers, it is very challenging to participate in the demanding private label tendering procedures.
 For these services, some agents, in cooperation with their dried tropical fruit suppliers, participate in procurement procedures put out by the retail chains.

-Dried tropical fruit agents in the leading European markets include the following: Kenkko (the United Kingdom) Hpm Warenhandelsagentur (Germany), MW Nuts (Germany) and QFN (Netherlands).
+Examples of dried tropical fruit agents in the leading European markets include: Kenkko (the United Kingdom), MW Nuts (Germany) and QFN (Netherlands).

 Retail channel